einarwh/experiments-in-powerblog/content/draft/fluent-logs.md

 Here we're expecting a single scope with two properties.
 In the code using the `log`, there should be a corresponding `BeginScope` call with an equivalent bag of properties.
 What happens if there isn't?
 There are some obvious things that can go wrong.

 We could have a scope with the correct properies, but one or more of the values is wrong.
-For instance, if the actual value for the "JobId" property was 11, we would get the following error:
+For instance, if the actual value for the "JobId" property were 11 instead of 12, we would get the following error:

 ```text
 > Expected property 'JobId' to have value '12' in scope #0 for log entry #0 'Hey there!" but found '11' instead.
 ```

-You can see that each scope is referred to by index, starting at 0, just like the log entries.
+(You can see that each scope is referred to by index, starting at 0, just like the log entries.)

 What if the value of the property is of the wrong type, say, string instead of integer?